jbsarrodie/jbsarrodie.github.io/blog/open-std-based-ea-repository.md

 Download
 --------

+Warning: what follows has been developped for CMDBuild version 1.4.
+I shall post a more recent version some day, but as of today you have to first install CMDBuild v1.4, launch my queries and then update to CMDBuild latest version.

 [Here](https://docs.google.com/open?id=0B0WsokejBIkgQlZyc2stT3lRWEE) you'll find:
   * The SQL queries needed to create classes, domains, lookup, role and menu for TOGAF